alessiorubicini/SwiftSessions/README.md

 ### Programming Styles
 This library offers two distinct styles for managing session types:
-- **Continuation with Closures**: protocol continuations are passed as closures.
+- **Continuation with closures**: protocol continuations are passed as closures.
 This approach makes the flow of logic explicit and easy to follow within the closure context.
 It's particularly useful for straightforward communication sequences.

     ```swift
-    await Session.create { c in
+    await Session.create { e in
         // One side of the communication channel
-        await Session.recv(from: c) { num, c in
+        await Session.recv(from: e) { num, e in
-            await Session.send(num % 2 == 0, on: c) { c in
+            await Session.send(num % 2 == 0, on: e) { e in
-                await Session.close(c)
+                await Session.close(e)
             }
         }
     } _: { c in
         // Another side of the communication channel
-        await Session.send(42, on: c) { c in
+        await Session.send(42, on: e) { e in
-            await Session.recv(from: c) { isEven, c in
+            await Session.recv(from: e) { isEven, e in
-                await Session.close(c)
+                await Session.close(e)
             }
         }
     }